cjuega/typescript-fullstack-skeleton/src/apps/example-context/serverless-backend/README.md

 ---
 **NOTE**

-For offline testing make sure you have called `make start_database` before running tests, so any required infrastructure is up when they are launched!
+For offline testing make sure you have called `make start_infra` before running tests, so any required infrastructure is up when they are launched!

 ---